The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 ## Phase-by-Phase Optimization

-### Phase 1: Living Liquid
+### Phase One: Living Liquid

 Example MT opener:

 ![](https://cdn.discordapp.com/attachments/749367375769370684/844640656705323058/tmp3.png)

-Rampart should be used about 7 seconds pre-pull in order to be available for the Drainage tethers later on.
+Rampart should be used about seven seconds pre-pull in order to be available for the Drainage tethers later on.

 Note the position of Abyssal Drain and Living Shadow; Abyssal is held for two-target cleave plus additional healing, and Living Shadow is used after the 4th GCD in order to delay its Quietus to cleave both bosses.